 - Application for Admission with a nonrefundable processing fee. - A baccalaureate degree from a regionally accredited institution. - Official transcript sent electronically via one of the approved companies listed on the GSEP website from the institution that awarded the baccalaureate degree to the applicant.
-Unofficial transcripts are acceptable for initial admissions review; however, official transcripts must be received to complete an applicant's file and enroll in the subsequent term.

-- Two recommendations from individuals familiar with the applicant's academic and/or professional competencies.
-Academic recommendations from professors, instructors, or academic advisors; or professional recommendations from supervisors for employment, volunteer work, internship, or related activity satisfy this requirement. - A two- to five-page typed statement of purpose that serves as an autobiographical description of previous training and experience, current interests, future professional goals, and reasons for applying to the program.
-(If applying for the MACLP with Latinx, applicants should include in their statement of purpose that serves as an autobiographical description how their experiences, interests, and goals relate to working with Latinx communities.
-Interviews will be conducted with all final candidates.)
+Unofficial transcripts are acceptable for initial admissions review; however, official transcripts must be received to complete an applicant's file and enroll in the subsequent term. - Two recommendations from individuals familiar with the applicant's academic and/or professional competencies.
+Academic recommendations from professors, instructors, or academic advisors; or professional recommendations from supervisors for employment, volunteer work, internship, or related activity satisfy this requirement. - A two- to five-page typed statement of purpose describing previous training and experience, current interests, engagement with cultural diversity and social justice plus plans for growth in these areas, future professional goals, and reasons for applying to the program. - A personal interview may be required.